cortexjs-legacy/the-handbook-of-cortex/know_cortex/why_cortex.md

 We use cortex to help use to collaborate with developers from other teams and even different business units.

+Cortex will seperate each JavaScript file into a unique sandbox scope, which means it is safe for several developers to collaborate with each others.

 ## If you use NPM, you already know how to use Cortex